Advertiser Learning in Direct Advertising Markets: The Role of Information Provision on Advertiser and Publisher Welfare

-Focusing again on the pooling counterfactual, $C_{P}$, we see that not only do publishers gain revenue, but they also tend to serve more advertisers.
+Focusing again on the pooling counterfactual, $C_{P}$, we see that publishers not only gain revenue, but they also tend to serve more advertisers.
 Figure \ref{fig:Change-in-Advertiser-Composition} reports the distribution (across publishers) of the number of advertisers lost (left panel) and gained (right panel) in $C_{P}$ versus $B$.
-Comparing the two distributions. it is evident that more advertisers are gained than lost, consistent with the view that the effects of enhancing match by enabling advertisers to find higher value publishers more than offsets the loss of advertisers who had over-optimistic priors.
+Comparing the two distributions, it is evident that more advertisers are gained than lost, as the gains from enhancing match (enabling advertisers to find higher value publishers) more than offset the losses from rectifying advertisers' over-optimistic priors.